Back to DWU AI Articles

 C. Technology Integration

-TNC management requires:
+TNC management at 15 of 28 large-hub airports requires:

 • Real-time data sharing systems for airport-TNC coordination and visibility into driver locations and wait times